RamitSarker29/Frontend-Projects/guessing-game/README.md

 ## 🎯 Purpose

-This project is part of my frontend development learning journey.
+This project is part of my **frontend development learning journey**.

-The goal was to practice JavaScript by building a small interactive application instead of only learning syntax theoretically.

-It helped me understand how JavaScript can control the DOM, respond to user actions, maintain state, and dynamically change the UI.
+The goal was to practice JavaScript by building an interactive application and understand how JavaScript can handle user input, maintain application state, manipulate the DOM, and dynamically update the user interface.

 ---

 ## 👨‍💻 Author

 **Ramit Sarker**

+``